manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

  Dr. Webb mentioned a study about the two population of CV for the particular cluster.
 Also look for the Hubble optical study after the Chandra paper done.
 Also search information for the distinction between CV and double degenerated.
 This can't be distinguished in X-Rays.

+## Other Questions
+- [x] ~~Why doesn't work to include TWILIGHT_CUBE as input in the sof for muse_scibasic for objects.~~ Apparently it did work.
+I checked looking the header of a PIXOBJECT ['*PRO REC*'] and it has the TWILIGHT CUBE as input.

+# Feb-18-2016 IRAP Roche J042

+## Commits

+### DATA_CUBE

+Using a standard STD nearby (only one exposure) and all the optional input like "badpixel tables", but without any darks or ILLUM.

 #### Questions